eyjafjallaj200ull/dummy-restaurant-next/README.md

 # dummy-restaurant-next
 ##### In development
-Dummy restaurant built with Next.js
+Dummy restaurant website built with Next.js